Bed & Breakfast

 Meadowlark Ridge offers an opportunity to reconnect with nature for a relaxing weekend getaway.
 Upon arrival you can't help but notice the calming effect of biophilia - a concept popularized by E. O. Wilson that recognizes our innate love of nature and living systems.

 Carefully selected natural materials surround you – from the log interior to the leather, wood and wool furnishings.
 The views from each room and sounds from outdoors help reinforce this strong connection to nature, bringing relaxation and stress reduction.
-The bird themes and artwork enhance this experience throughout.
+The bird themes and artwork by local artists enhance this experience throughout.

-Meadowlark Ridge bed and breakfast is the perfect place to relax and reconnect in the heart of the Shenandoah Valley.
+Meadowlark Ridge bed and breakfast is the perfect place to relax and reconnect with all that you love in the Shenandoah Valley.

 Experience the warmth of the Shenandoah Valley